sensu/sensu-docs/content/sensu-go/6.7/web-ui/sensu-catalog.md

 **NOTE**: The Sensu Catalog is in public preview and is subject to change.
 {{% /notice %}}

-The Sensu Catalog is an online marketplace for monitoring and observability integrations.
+The Sensu Catalog is an online marketplace for monitoring and observability integrations, from standard system checks and metrics collection to pipelines for sending Sensu data to third-party logging, remediation, and incident management services.
-It contains a collection of commercial and community-supported integrations that Sensu curates and maintains.

-The Sensu Catalog is part of the Sensu web UI, so you can use it to find, configure, and install integrations directly from your browser.
+Sensu Catalog integrations allow you to configure powerful real-time monitoring and observability for the systems you rely on.
+All integrations are self-service to facilitate higher-velocity scaling with fewer onboarding barriers.

+Sensu curates, tests, and maintains the Catalog integrations, and installation follows a standardized process.

 An integration combines a Sensu [plugin][1] with the Sensu resource definitions required to use the plugin, like a [check][2] or [handler][3].
-Integrations include everything from standard system checks and metrics collection to third-party logging, remediation, and incident management services.
+The Sensu Catalog is part of the Sensu web UI, so you can find, configure, and install integrations directly from your browser.

+**TODO: update screenshot to clarify which is the Catalog icon**

 {{< figure src="/images/catalog_alphabetical.png" alt="The Sensu Catalog page in the Sensu web UI" link="/images/catalog_alphabetical.png" target="_blank" >}}

 ## Find integrations

-Find integrations in the Sensu Catalog by browsing alphabetized, categorized, or metadata-based lists.
+Find integrations in the Sensu Catalog by browsing [alphabetized][15], [categorized][16], and [metadata-based][17] lists.
-You can also search the Sensu Catalog by integration name.
+You can also [search][19] the Sensu Catalog by display_name, class, provider, and tags.

 ### Browse the alphabetized list

-By default, all integrations are alphabetically listed on the Catalog page in the Sensu web UI.
+When the Catalog page loads in the Sensu web UI, all integrations are alphabetically listed by default.
+To return to the alphabetized list at any time, click the **All** category in the Catalog page sidebar navigation menu:

+**TODO: Add screenshot with All callout**

 ### Browse the categorized list

-The Catalog page has a sidebar navigation menu that lists the integrations in categories based on support status and function.
+The Catalog page sidebar navigation menu lists integrations in categories based on class and function.
 Click a category to retrieve the associated integrations.

 {{< figure src="/images/catalog_menu.png" alt="Category-based menu for the Sensu Catalog page in the Sensu web UI" link="/images/catalog_menu.png" target="_blank" >}}